Curry heats up late to lead Warriors over Rockets 122-108 | WTOP News

 The Rockets, who lost their fourth straight game overall, were led by Christian Wood’s 24 points and 13 rebounds.
 He had a great first half, piling up 17 points, but cooled down after the break.

+Despite Houston’s struggles this season, Silas has been encouraged by the attitude his young team has shown.

+“There’s been very, very few times I haven’t felt like we played hard and very, very few times where I felt like we haven’t had fight,” he said.
+“Our character and our grit show up pretty much every night.”

-A 10-3 spurt by the Rockets, capped by a 3 from Garrison Mathews, got them within five with about eight minutes to go.
+A 10-3 spurt by the Rockets, capped by a 3 from Garrison Mathews, got them within five points with about eight minutes to left in the game.
 Houston cut it to four on a another 3 by Mathews later in the fourth, but Curry scored five quick points to extend it to 108-99 with less than six minutes remaining.

 But the Rockets scored the next five points, with a 3 from Kevin Porter Jr., to cut it to four again.